Contrast-Security-OSS/contrast-chrome-extension/README.md

 4. Click the 'load unpacked extension' button
 5. Navigate to the clone repo and select the top level directory
 6. View chrome extension in top right corner of chrome
+7. Navigate to `Your Account` in Teamserver and load configuration.

 ## Testing